 You will also earn up to 14x Hilton Honors points on all purchases:

-- 7x points for direct airline purchases, rental car agencies, and U.S. restaurants
+- 7x points on eligible purchases for direct airline purchases, rental car agencies, and U.S. restaurants

 If you spend $60,000 in a calendar year to earn the 2nd free night, you will also get at least 180,000 rewards points if you only earn the 3x base rate.